centreon/centreon-documentation/versioned_docs/version-23.10/reporting/widgets.md

 -   Select the group: Specify host group for displaying statistics.
 -   Type the name of host categories to filter on: Indicate one or more host categories.
 Separate multiple entries by a comma.
--   Type the name of the reporting period you want to use (has to be calculated by Centreon BI): Make sure the reporting period is preconfigured in MBI.
+-   Type the name of the reporting period you want to use (must be calculated by Centreon BI): Make sure the reporting period is preconfigured in MBI.
 -   Chart type: Indicate type of graph.
--   Min value for graph (leave empty for self-adjustement): Minimum value for Y-axis height.
+-   Min value for graph (leave empty for self-adjustment): Minimum value for Y-axis height.
--   Max value for graph (leave empty for self-adjustement): Maximum value for Y-axis height.
+-   Max value for graph (leave empty for self-adjustment): Maximum value for Y-axis height.
 -   Refresh Interval (seconds): Sets automatic refresh time for widgets.